jensAtMobilepay/MobilePay-Marketplace/docs/api_reference.md

 |-----------------|------------|------------|
 |`disabled`       |`boolean`| Whether or not the product should be disabled and not be shown on the marketplace |

+Furthermore, you can PATCH the same fields as for <strong>Create Product</strong>, except `productConfiguration`.

 ##### Example
 Request